-Princeton University's Community Auditing Program (CAP) enables members of the community, high school graduates ages 18 and above, to audit, or sit in on, University lectures on a non-credit basis for $175 per course unless otherwise noted.
-On average, 150-175 classes are available each semester for auditing.
+Princeton University's Community Auditing Program (CAP) enables members of the community, high school graduates ages 18 and above, to audit, University lectures as a "silent student" on a non-credit basis for $200 per course unless otherwise noted.
+Auditors must live in New Jersey or be within a 50-mile radius of Princeton University.
+On average, 125-150 classes are available each semester for auditing.
 No credit or certification is given for CAP classes.
 However, certified teachers currently working in New Jersey and Au Pairs may obtain written verification for classes they have audited.

-- All communication about the program and/or classes must go through the CAP office.
+- Auditors do not take exams, join labs or precepts, or participate in class.
+All communication about the program and/or classes must go through the CAP office.
 Auditors are not permitted to contact professors or departments directly.
 Those ignoring this policy will be suspended from the program for two full semesters beginning immediately.